 For a taste of Noro, check out Charlie Palmieri’s A Giant Step (Tropical Budda Records, 1984), which includes Rhumba Rhapsody.
 Also, Noro’s No More Blues (Tico, 1960).

 - Conzo, Joe with David A. Perez – Mambo Diablo, My Journey with Tito Puente (Author House, 2011)

 - Nater, Pete – Salsa Legends and Master Academy

 - Salazar, Max – Mambo Kingdom – Latin Music in New York (Schirmer Trade Books, 2002)

 - Serrano, Basilio – Puerto Rican Pioneers in Jazz – 1900-1939 – Bomba Beats to Latin Jazz (iUniverse, 2015)

 - Noro Morales – His Piano and Rhythm (Ansonia,1959)

 - Noro Morales – No More Blues (Tico, 1960)

 - Noro Morales and His Orchestra – Latin Dance Party (Bronjo, 1958)

-NORO’S DISCOGRAPHY AND FILMS: Noro’s recordings are available on a variety of platforms (Amazon, iTunes, Discogs, etc.) however he made an untold number of recordings under pseudonyms.
-Clips from Noro’s films are available on youtube.com.
+NORO’S DISCOGRAPHY AND FILMS: Noro’s recordings are available on a variety of platforms (Amazon, iTunes, Discogs, etc.).
+Also, clips from Noro’s films are available on youtube.com.